fair-workflows/openpredict/README.md

 ## How to reproduce the results?
 * Use the OpenPREDICT GraphDB SPARQL endpoint (http://graphdb.dumontierlab.com/repositories/openpredict) to query all data
-* Or collect all sources from given links and pre-process bio2rdf datasets (see section: Pre-processing Bio2RDF data ), then create a triple-store and upload each RDF data into triple-store (currently tested with GraphDB or Virtuoso)
+* If you don't want to use the given SPARQL endpoint, collect all sources from given links and pre-process bio2rdf datasets (see section: Pre-processing Bio2RDF data ), then create your triple store and upload each RDF data into your triple store (currently tested with GraphDB or Virtuoso)
 * Clone the project
 ```shell
 git clone https://github.com/fair-workflows/openpredict.git
  ```
 * Install docker to set up the environment

 To install docker:  https://docs.docker.com/install/

 * Build